Harry-Yates/Harry-Yates/README.md

 San José 19° ☁️ · Stockholm 6° ☁️

 # 19°
-☁️ **This evening, mostly clear with a few clouds, sunrise at 5:47 AM.**
+☁️ **Tonight, mostly clear with a few clouds, sunrise at 5:47 AM.**

 **↑** 25° **↓** 17° · Tomorrow: ☀️ 23°
 Week: ▂▁▅▆█▆▆ (23° to 28°)